 Initially, EESL was still in an early development stage as a Public Service Undertaking (PSU).
 Politically, the company served as an implementation arm of the National Mission for Enhanced Energy Efficiency (NMEEE).
 Shareholders of EESL are NTPC Limited (NTPC), PFC Limited (PFC), Powergrid Corporation of India Limited (POWERGRID) and Rural Electrification Limited (REC).

 The main objective was not only to support EESL and KfW in preparing the project, but also assist EESL in reviewing and structuring their energy efficiency investment projects to be implemented.

 More precisely, Econoler’s team of experts carried out the following tasks:

 - Reviewed current EESL investment projects.
-Econoler reviewed EESL’s investment projects being prepared for implementation and provided advice on risk assessment, and management, as well as mitigation strategies for respective projects.
+Econoler reviewed EESL’s investment projects.

 - Supported the preparation of KfW’s line of credit.
 The aim of this task was to help prepare the project appraisal and support both EESL and KfW to finalize critical aspects of project design.

 - Assessed EESL’s mid-term needs for accompanying measures to support its EE-investment activities.